galopago/misistemita/a-backplates/a03/README.md

 ## Usage example #1

-Backplate hosting a relay board, one cable with low power signals, and the other cable for switching a higher power load
+Backplate hosting a Raspberry Pi Zero board with panel converter, wired to enclosure mount sensor and power connectors.